danspinelli/rock-paper-scissors-exercise/README.md

 ### Configuring Environment Variables

-TODO: also tell someone how to use environment variables.
-Because the .gitignore file will be ignoring our .env file it won't be included in the repo, so each new person will need to create their own local .env file.
-So they/you should add a new ".env" file to the root directory of this repo, and place contents like the following inside:
+You will have to create your own local .env file.
+So you should add a new ".env" file to this repo, and put the following inside:

 ```